Pressio/pressio4py/docs/pages/tutorials/tutorial3.md

 One might wonder how the above formulation can be efficient, given that the right-hand side of the reduced system scales with the FOM degrees of freedom.
-This is indeed true: the reduced system obtained with a *default* problem reduced the spatial degrees of freedom, but is typically not efficient because it requires a matrix vector product.
-Thus, the default Galerkin is typically used for exploratory analysis when computational efficiency is **not** a primary goal, e.g. to test the feasibility of ROMs for a target problem, or try different basis.
+This is true: the reduced system obtained from a *default* problem reduces the spatial degrees of freedom, but is typically not efficient because at every evaluation of the RHS, it requires a large matrix vector product.
+Thus, a default Galerkin is typically used for exploratory analysis when computational efficiency is **not** a primary goal, e.g. to test the feasibility of ROMs for a target problem, or try different basis.
-If computational efficiency is critical, then one needs to resort to hyper-reduction.
+When computational efficiency is critical, one needs to resort to hyper-reduction techniques to reduce the cost of the matrix-vector product.
 This is covered in subsequent tutorials.